j9t/little-books/manuscript/html-css-coding-guidelines.md

 It is the same rule on the surface, yet a different one when looking at the context.
 Whether we describe or prescribe coding standards doesn’t depend on the rule, but on the situation.
 In both cases, we want to anchor, in writing, what code we expect.

-The prescriptive approach, then, depends on enforcement: when everything’s good already and we only describe, there’s little need to enforce.
+The prescriptive approach, then, depends on enforcement: When everything’s good already and we only describe, there’s little need to enforce.

 Once there’s something to prescribe, there’s also something to enforce.